silinternational/idp-id-broker/README.md

 ## Running tests interactively locally
 1. Run `make testcli` to build and start needed containers and drop you in a shell
-2. Run desired tests, example: `./vendor/bin/behat features/authentication.feature`
+2. Run desired tests.
+Examples:
+   * `./vendor/bin/behat features/authentication.feature`
+   * `./vendor/bin/behat features/authentication.feature:298`

 ## Google Analytics Calls
 Calls are made to Google Analytics regarding users' mfas and whether a password has been pwned.